Tschrock/emoji.lgbt/README.md

 emoji.lgbt
 ==========

-A website for prite themed custom emoji
+A website for pride-themed custom emoji.